Pamela Pilbeam

 Pamela M. Pilbeam (born 1941) is an English historian, lecturer and professor emeritus at the Royal Holloway, University of London.
 She specializes in the history of France since 1789, especially in the 19th century.

-Pilbeam has been a professor at the Royal Holloway, University of London since 1995, and is an emeritus professor as of 2015.
-She is a president of the Society for the Study of French History.
+Pilbeam has been a professor at the Royal Holloway, University of London since 1995, and became an emeritus professor in 2006.
+She was a president of the Society for the Study of French History.